Unity-Technologies/ml-agents/docs/Migrating.md

 - Update uses of "camelCase" fields and properties to "PascalCase".
 - If you have a custom `ISensor` implementation, you will need to change the signature of its `Write()` method to use `ObservationWriter` instead of `WriteAdapter`.
+- Before upgrading, copy your `Behavior Name` sections from `trainer_config.yaml` into a separate trainer configuration file, under a `behaviors` section.
+You can move the `default` section too if it's being used.
+This file should be specific to your environment, and not contain configurations for multiple environments (unless they have the same Behavior Names).
+  - If your training uses [curriculum](Training-Curriculum-Learning.md), move those configurations under the `Behavior Name` section.
+  - If your training uses [parameter randomization](Training-Environment-Parameter-Randomization.md), move the contents of the sampler config to `parameter_randomization` in the main trainer configuration.

 ## Migrating from 0.14 to 0.15